Written by

 There are lots of benefits brokerages out there, which can be overwhelming when you’re trying to find the one that fits your specific organizational needs.
 Here are some tips that can help ease the struggle.

-1. Determine your needs.
+- Determine your needs.
 Before you begin shopping around for a broker, be sure you’ve assessed your organizational needs to determine the non-negotiable items that your plan must contain.
-Perhaps cost effectiveness or employee retention is a driving factor.
+Perhaps cost-effectiveness or employee retention is a driving factor.
 Know them ahead of time, so you can be more intentional in your search.
+And keep in mind what a broker should be doing for you.
+There are many things HR is not, and a broker should be able to fulfill an important duty for your workforce to advise on benefits.

 10 Questions to Ask Before Hiring a Benefits Broker